yeyo27/bookbot/README.md

 # bookbot
-Python program to analyze an entire book's text and print out interesting statistical reports.
+Python program to analyze an entire book's text and print out some interesting statistical reports.